-The Company has entered in to a DKK/SEK hedge of DKK 892m with the parent company Royal & Sun Alliance Insurance Plc and a DKK/SEK hedge of DKK 824m with the ultimate parent company Royal & Sun Alliance Insurance plc.
-The hedges were agreed on an arm's length basis.
-Total net book value of intercompany hedges (liability) amounted to DKK 27m in 2016 (DKK 6m in 2015).

-From 1 January 2016, the Company has entered a new reinsurance contract with Royal & Sun Alliance Insurance plc.
-The reinsurance contract is a quota share agreement which covers 100% of the Company's exposure towards the marine hull portfolio for damage related to insurance contracts written in 2016.
-The contract is agreed on market terms and the Company receives commission.
+The Company has entered into SEK/DKK hedges of DKK 1,991m with the intermediate parent company Royal & Sun Alliance Insurance Plc.
+The hedge was agreed on an arm's length basis.
+Total net book value of inter-company hedges (net asset) amounted to DKK 4m in 2019 (DKK -32m in 2018).
+For 2019, the Company has renewed a quota share reinsurance agreement which covers 100% of the Company's exposure towards the marine hull portfolio for damage related to insurance contracts written in 2019.
+The treaty is placed with Royal & Sun Alliance Insurance plc on market terms and the Company receives commission.